- Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.

 Organic sources of nutrients include alfalfa meal, bone meal, kelp meal, bat guano, fish emulsion, dolomite, and earthworm castings.
 Each contains different ratios of nutrients that can be used for different phases of the plants’ growth cycle.

 Watering and Feeding Plants

-During the vegetative stage, your plants should be watered thoroughly, waiting to water again until the top one (1) inch, or 2.54 centimeters, of soil has dried out.
-This can be every day or every four days, depending on conditions, but the time between watering cycles will become shorter as the plant grows its roots.
+During the vegetative stage, your plants should be watered thoroughly, while waiting to water again until the top 1 inch, or 2.54 centimeters, of soil has dried out.
+This can be every day or every four days, depending on conditions, but the time between waterings will become shorter as the plant grows its roots.
 Container gardens tend to dry out faster than soil beds, so they’ll need to be watered more frequently.

 Wilting plants and dry soil are a direct sign that the plants need water.
 Droopy leaves along with wet soil are a sign of overwatering.
 Both are common mistakes and can be corrected with some practice.

-For a small garden, hand watering is the easiest and cheapest way to water plants.
-It also allows you to get familiar with each cultivar’s needs and give each plant the exact amount of water it needs.
-Irrigation systems can be convenient for a large number of plants or times when you cannot be in your garden.
+For a small garden, hand-watering is the easiest, cheapest way to water plants.
+It also allows you to get familiar with each cultivar’s needs and gives each plant the exact amount of water it needs.
+Irrigation systems can be convenient for a large number of plants or for times when you cannot be in your garden.

 Pest and Weed Control